getify/You-Dont-Know-JS/async & performance/ch1.md

 Now, let's say that the two threads are running truly in parallel.
 You can probably spot the problem, right?
 They use shared memory locations `X` and `Y` for their temporary steps.

-What's the end result in `a` if things happen like this?
+What's the end result in `a` if the steps happen like this?

 ```
 1a